Beird0/TT06_Parity-Generator/docs/info.md

 ## How to test

-Set the input switches and read the output LEDs.
+Set the input switches and view the output LEDs.

 ## External hardware